AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 #### 🧱 1.
 Use Firewalls Correctly
 - Restrict incoming connections to only the exact ports you're forwarding
 - Apply firewall rules **on both your router and the NVR/device itself**
-- Only allow known public IPs (e.g. your phone's mobile network range)
+- Only allow known public IPs (e.g., your phone's mobile network range)

 #### 🔄 2.
 Keep Firmware Updated
 - Update camera and NVR firmware regularly to patch critical vulnerabilities